Blog Offshore Oil and Gas

 The exemptions include having ‘relevant experience in the industry, prior offences and involvement in criminal or civil proceedings, previous applications that have been refused or titles that were cancelled, debts payable, insolvency, disqualification from management of corporations, and whether under the OPGGS Act the person has made or given false or misleading statements, information, documents or evidence’.

-This means that companies such as SLB-Sclumberger, who are currently being investigated for breaching the conditions of a previous SPA by conducting seismic blasting near endangered blue whales, can continue to apply for SPA permits to conduct further seismic blasting.
+This means that companies who are being investigated for breaching the conditions of a previous SPA by conducting seismic blasting near endangered species can continue to apply for SPA permits to conduct further seismic blasting.

 What would happen if Special Prospecting Authority permits were abolished?